acmoles/portfolio/portfolio/projects/toucanbox.md

 ## Objectives

 How might we?
 Jobs to be done and/or user story.
 Measurable objectives would be better.
 Design principles?
 Increase funnel conversion rate.
 PM-esq stuff.
+We needed to build a “product” mindset around the signup experience.
+This would let us make decisions based on real insights and to continuously measure, evaluate, and iterate on the platform over time.

+Based on the insights collected through research and discovery, I held a series of workshops with the project team to turn insights into action.

+Guided by our findings, I defined clear measures of success for the project through generalized and channel-specific KPIs.

 I broke down the overarching project goal into six focus areas under two themes.
 Unlocking your creativity one box at a time:

+I then summarised customer quotes and supporting data into six 'product Design Principles,' each with suggested ideation starting points:

+1. Easy
+2. Clear
+3. Trustworthy
+4. Open
+5. Personalised
+6. Flexible

+Easy, Clear, Open and Trustworthy with an overhaul of the acquisition funnel and more help and information on the website.

 </template>